iRNA-COSI/APAeval/method_workflows/README.md

 >**Important notes:**
 >* Describe in your README extensively where parameters (sample info, participant specific parameters) have to be specified for a new run of the pipeline.
 >* Describe in the README if your participant has different run modes, or parameter settings that might alter the participant's performance considerably.
 In such a case you should suggest that the different modes should be treated in APAeval as entirely *distinct participants*.
-Please raise such considerations in our slack space.
+Feel free to start discussions about this in our [Github discussions board][apaeval-discussions]
 >* Parameterize your code as much as possible, so that the user will only have to change the sample sheet and config file, and *not the code*.
 E.g. output file paths should be built from information the user has filled into the sample sheet or config file.
 >* For information on how files need to be named see [below](#output)!